yuburoll/DASIC/README.md

 there's some notices before the build:

-- **You may flash the firmware before soldering the dev board**
+- **You may flash the firmware before soldering the dev board.**

 - Assemble dev board with 2.5mm height pin headers on front side, assume that components side are faced down.

 - Jump every jumpers on back side.

-- you may use mill-max styled socket to make the pcb hot-swappable.
+- You may use mill-max styled socket to make the pcb hot-swappable.

 ## Default Keymap